AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 ___
 # GROUP REFLECTION

-Was able to develop a presentation on the 2011 RSA Security Breach and present it to the class, tutors and Security Industry expert Rob Mitchell.
+My group and I were able to develop a presentation on the 2011 RSA Security Breach and present it to the class, tutors and Security Industry expert Rob Mitchell from the GitLab Security Team.
+[Artefact 1: Group Presentation](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/2019-02-08_01_21_12-Window.png)
-Artefact 1:
- ???????????????????????????
-(Power Point Presentation)

-The group ran into some rough waters when one of our team members decided that it would be best if she were to drop out of the subject before the census date, this was due to her having no technical background in this field and she thought best to leave early.
-With this though, we were now a group of three and were able to evenly re-distribute the workload and achieve a successful presentation on time.
+Our group ran into some rough waters when one of our team members decided that it would be best if they were to drop out of the subject before the census date, this was due to them not having enough technical background to succeed in the studio and thought best to leave early.
+With this though, we were able to present as a group of three after evenly re-distributing the workload between ourselves, and were able to achieve a successful presentation on time.
+[Artefact 2: Member Leaving](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/Member-Leaving.png)
-Artefact 2:
- ?????????????????
-(Ex-Team members message)

-Learned how Zero-Day-Attacks is a serious threat, how vulnerable Adobe Flash is, that a Remote Access Trojan (RAT) such as Poison Ivy has the ability to be a really good offensive tool especially with its feature-rich design.
-Also, that humans still remain the weakest link for security due to their ability to be socially engineered into infecting their own devices such as the RSA Security employee who’d clicked the infected .xls document in the spearfishing email.
+Through this presentation, we learned how Zero-Day-Attacks are a serious threat, how vulnerable Adobe Flash is, that a Remote Access Trojan (RAT) such as Poison Ivy has the ability to be a really good offensive tool especially with its feature-rich design.
+We also found that human error is the weakest link for security due to their lack of knowledge of the threat space and threat vectors and because of this can easily be socially engineered into infecting their own devices such as that of the RSA Security employee who’d clicked the infected .xls document in the spearfishing email.

-Need to learn more about heap spraying, was in which we can identify new zero-day attacks, how to identify computers infected with malware and how to best mitigate any further damages, with the thought of what can we have done to prevent this issue and any further attacks in the future.
+I'd like to learn more about heap spraying, how to identify new zero-day attacks & methods to report them, how to identify computers infected with malware and how to best mitigate any further damages, while thinking of how we can prevent similar issues in the future.

-As students, we need to further dive into these issues and their terminology while also getting hands on so that we can develop a deeper understanding of what goes into such attacks and start our minds thinking how these attacks could be stopped.

-For staff, they have done a fantastic job this far, but next, they need to ensure that we are following along while delving into the technical side of computer security over the coming week.
+As students, we need to further dive into these issues and their terminology while also getting hands on so that we can develop a deeper understanding of what goes into such attacks and start our minds thinking how these attacks function, and how they could be stopped.
+For staff, they have done a fantastic job this far, but next, they need to ensure that we are following along while delving into the technical side of computer security over the coming weeks.